Deciding whether to separate from your spouse is no doubt a difficult decision to make.

 - Consider whether imposing a ‘joint signatory’ requirement on your joint accounts is appropriate so neither party can unilaterally withdraw cash from a joint account.

-- Determine whether you will have access to your important financial documents such as bank statements, tax returns, superannuation documents (this is relevant in the process of negotiating a property settlement).
+- Determine whether you will have access to your important financial documents such as bank statements, tax returns, and superannuation documents (this is relevant in the process of negotiating a property settlement).

 - Consider whether the other party has access to your personal accounts and determine whether a change of password is necessary for accounts and devices.
 This includes passwords on shared devices such as iCloud or email accounts.